spartango/RationalOption/README.md

 Rational Option provides an improvement upon this model: when a function returns an Absent, it can provide an Exception (which can be type-constrained generically) explaining its failure.
 This way, callers can handle failures programmatically (utilizing the Exception types and functionality) or even throw the exceptions up for catching/disruption.
 Additionally, this creates a clear declaration of what failures might result from the calling of a specific function (in the return type).

+##Rational API

+Rational Option's API is modeled after Google Guava's [Optional](http://docs.guava-libraries.googlecode.com/git-history/release/javadoc/com/google/common/base/Optional.html) class API, which is fairly sane and widely used.
+The primary difference is that when you have an absent option (`Option.absent(E)`), you are obliged to provide an exception.
+Further, any option can be probed for an exception (`option.hasException()` and `option.getException()`), although Options that are present will not have one.

+For more information on how to use option types in Java, refer to Google Guava's [guide](http://code.google.com/p/guava-libraries/wiki/UsingAndAvoidingNullExplained).
+Nearly everything there holds true for Rational Option.